aawalimbe/clausemint/readme.md

-# Clausemint - Legal SaaS MVP
+# Clausemint.com - Legal SaaS MVP

 ## Overview

-This repository contains the source code and architectural specifications for **Clausemint**, a Legal SaaS MVP.
+This repository contains the source code and architectural specifications for **Clausemint.com**, a Legal SaaS MVP.
 The application is designed to generate legal documents, review uploaded contracts, and provide AI-powered clause analysis using system prompts and modular logic.

 ### Core Features
 - **NDA Generation Tool** - Generate one-way, two-way, or three-way NDA contracts